hsf-training/analysis-essentials/python/conditions.md

 ...     print 'All work and no play makes Jack a dull boy'
 ```

-Because we don’t change the value of `i` in the loop, the condition always
+Because we do not change the value of `i` in the loop, the condition always
 evaluates to `True`, so we’re stuck.
 You can stop Python running the code by
-typing the `ctrl-c` key combination.
+typing the `Ctrl-c` key combination.

 Sometimes you want to stop iterating when some condition is met.
 You could
 achieve this with a `while` loop.

 ```python